mbabynames search ✿

 Neasa Florence

-Neasa carries the meaning "noble and strong" while Florence brings "flourishing".
+Neasa carries the meaning "not gentle" while Florence brings "flourishing".
 Said together, Neasa Florence has both weight and warmth.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Neasa Isolde

-Meaning: Neasa = "noble and strong", Isolde = "ice ruler".
+Meaning: Neasa = "not gentle", Isolde = "ice ruler".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Neasa Brigid

-Neasa ("noble and strong") and Brigid ("strength, power").
+Neasa ("not gentle") and Brigid ("strength, power").
 Two distinct meanings that create a name with range.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast